ssbc/ssb-threads/readme.md

 ## Usage

 This plugin **requires ssb-db2 v3.4.0 or higher** and does not support ssb-db.
-If the **ssb-friends** plugin is available it will filter the messages of blocked users.
+If the **ssb-friends** plugin is available it will filter the messages of blocked users and provide the option of only retrieving information about threads created by users you follow directly.

 ```diff
  SecretStack({appKey: require('ssb-caps').shs})